NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

-The following four functions are pretty easy to understand, we just take a glance with them.
+The following four functions are relatively straightforward, and we'll briefly look at them.

-Function `setnodevector` just reset hash part of table according to input `size`(`size` is not in byte but in number of elements).
-If `size` is zero, it do not actually allocate space, it just assign `t->node` to global static dummy node.
+The `setnodevector` function resets the hash part of the table according to the input `size` (where `size` represents the number of elements rather than bytes).
+If `size` is zero, it doesn't actually allocate space but instead assigns `t->node` to the global static dummy node.
+This means that if many tables are empty, the `t->node` field of these tables will have the same value.
-It means that, if many table both empty, the `t->node` field of these table both have the identical value.
-If we coincidentally load `ltable.c` many times(global static dummy node defines here), it may course some bugs.
+If we happen to load `ltable.c` multiple times (where the global static dummy node is defined), it might cause some bugs.
-For each hash nodes, we simplely set its key and value to empty.
-For `t->lastfree`, it will be assigned to the next position of the last node(to find a free node, check `getfreepos` function).
+For each hash node, we simply set its key and value to empty.
+For `t->lastfree`, it will be assigned to the next position of the last node (to find a free node, refer to the `getfreepos` function).

-`reinsert` function just iterate all not-empty node from `ot` and insert it into `t` by calling `luaH_set`
+The `reinsert` function simply iterates through all non-empty nodes from `ot` and inserts them into `t` by calling `luaH_set`.

-`exchangehashpart` function just exchange hash fields(which is `t->node, t->lsizenode, t->lastfree`), do not deep copy.
+The `exchangehashpart` function exchanges the hash fields (specifically, `t->node`, `t->lsizenode`, and `t->lastfree`), without performing a deep copy.

-`getfreepos` function will try to find the first empty starting from the last node of whole hash node array.
-If all nodes are not empty, it return `null` representing there aren't free space and need to rehash it.
+The `getfreepos` function attempts to find the first empty node starting from the last node of the entire hash node array.
+If all nodes are not empty, it returns `NULL`, indicating that there is no free space and rehashing is required.

 ```c
 /*